apprenticecto/how-to-manage-kubernetes-deployments-and-services-on-aws-eks-with-a-manual-or-gitops-approach/README.md

     - the Pods are labeled `app: nginx` using the `.metadata.labels field;
     - the Pod template's specification, or `.template.spec` field, indicates that the Pods run one container, nginx, which runs the nginx [Docker Hub](https://hub.docker.com/_/nginx) image with the stated version;
     - one container is created and named `nginx` using the `.spec.template.spec.containers[0].name` field
-    - nginx container is exposed through port 80 only
+    - nginx container is exposed through port 80 only.

 Now run `kubectl get deployments` to check if the deployment was created; after a few seconds (retry meanwhile), you should see two replicas in `READY` state.